GO TO SEUD.ORG

 Plenary Session 7 – Endometriosis treatment is more than hormonal drugs and surgery

-• Understanding mechanisms of pain in endometriosis – Esther Pogatzki-Zahn (Germany)
+• Understanding mechanisms of pain in endometriosis – Francesco De Logu (Italy)

 • Endometriosis clinical symptoms: impact on quality of life – Francisco Carmona (Spain)

-• New ideas for endometriosis pain management – Sylvia Meschner (Germany)
+• New ideas for endometriosis pain management – Sylvia Mechsner (Germany)

 • Central sensitization evaluation and its impact on management – Stéphane Ploteau (France)